A man who knew a thing or two about brand thinking once proclaimed: “Design is not just what it looks like and feels like. Design is how it works.”

-This form of brand architecture process meant that it didn’t matter whether a company was operating in New York or Norway, as consumers would always get the same message, visuals and consumer experience.
-For a long time, this worked.
-Think of Coca-Cola’s iconic ads, Tiffany’s timeless style, McDonald’s language transcendent golden arches and catchy jingles.
-When it came to building a brand in the past dedication to consistency and stability has paid off.
+This brand architecture meant that it didn’t matter whether a company was operating in New York or Norway, as consumers would always get the same message, visuals and consumer experience.
+For a long time, it worked.
+Think of Coca-Cola’s iconic ads, Tiffany’s timeless style, McDonald’s language-transcendent golden arches and catchy jingles.
+When it came to building a brand in the past, dedication to consistency and stability paid off.

-Today, while Jobs’ words have stood the test of time, the age-old brand approach of stability matched with consistency, has not.
-For modern enterprises, brand design has to be flexible, with the capacity to work very differently not just to previous decades - but to previous years.
-With the speed and sophistication of today’s tech developments, consumers are interacting with brands on an ever increasing number of channels.
+While Jobs’ words have stood the test of time, the age-old brand approach of stability matched with consistency has not.
+For modern enterprises, brand design has to be flexible, with the capacity to work very differently to both previous decades and previous years.
+With the speed and sophistication of today’s technology developments, consumers are interacting with brands on an ever increasing number of channels.
 Following the interactive nature of digital channels, consumers hold more power than ever and brands have largely lost their autonomy over brand identity.

-While brand value is still inextricably linked to consistency, enterprises now have to factor in relevance, flexibility and open-ended design - so in 2019, brands don’t just have to look and feel great, they also need to work to an agile branding model.
+While brand value is still inextricably linked to consistency, enterprises also have to factor in relevance, flexibility and open-ended design - so in 2020, brands don’t just have to look and feel great, they also need to work to an agile branding model.

 What is agile branding?

-Agile branding is the creation of a brand that can adapt to different platforms, cultural movements and consumptions moments.
-As the antithesis of the rigid stability of old brand structures, it’s flexible enough to remain relevant in fast-changing environments, while always delivering the consistency of a brand’s core values.
+Agile branding is the creation of a brand that can adapt to different platforms, cultural movements and consumer moments.
+As the antithesis to the rigid stability of old brand structures, agile branding is flexible enough to remain relevant in fast-changing environments, while always delivering the consistency of a brand’s core values.